Thundersteel: Album information

 The album's sound has been described as power metal; with AllMusic writer Brian O'Neill going into great detail describing what all went into its sound, saying, "The disc takes cues from everything that was metal at the time, combining classic European styles reminiscent of Judas Priest's heavier moments (a premonition for Painkiller), thrashing guitars and pounding percussion indicative of the then-burgeoning underground thrash movement (it's got more riffs than Anthrax ever had), and undertones of the hair metal that was riding the charts at the time (especially in appearance) into a cohesive moment of refined ferocity."

 Legacy

 In 2008, the album's personnel reunited for 2009's Sweden Rock Festival.
-The album was reissued in Japan on October 7 in 2009.
+The album was reissued in Japan on October 7, 2009.
 A 30th anniversary version of the album was released in 2018.